Lest we forget: The nation falls silent to remember the fallen on Armistice Day

 Earlier in the day, Queen Camilla travelled to London's Paddington railway station as part of the Great Western Railway 'Poppies to Paddington' event to mark Armistice Day.

-At Windsor Castle, the King and Queen are due to host a reception for veterans who served in the Pacific during the Second World War, and their families, in honour of the 80th anniversary of Victory over Japan Day.
+At Windsor Castle, the King and Queen hosted a reception for veterans who served in the Pacific during the Second World War, and their families, in honour of the 80th anniversary of Victory over Japan Day.

-During the reception, the members of the royal family will be able to view a photographic display by the Royal British Legion, 'Through Their Eyes', which captures the spirit of the Second World War generation.
+During the reception, the members of the royal family were able to view a photographic display by the Royal British Legion, 'Through Their Eyes', which captures the spirit of the Second World War generation.

-The Prince of Wales, the Duke of Edinburgh, and the Duke of Gloucester will also attend the event.
+The Prince of Wales, the Duke of Edinburgh, and the Duke of Gloucester also attended the event.

 Additional reporting by David Sivills-McCann, Sofie Cacoyannis, and Sian Grzeszczyk Melbourne.